cipherly-xyz/cipherly/README.md

 ```

 ### Frontend

+The frontend is developed using Rust and [Alpine.js](https://alpinejs.dev).
+the Rust part contains the cryptography and the communication with the backend and i scompiled to WebAssembly.
+Alpine.js is used to render the application state and handle user inputs.
+When the user triggers an action, Alpine.js calls the Rust/WebAssembly functions and passes the current state.
+Rust returns the new state, which is then rendered by Alpine.js.

-Cipherly uses [Trunk](https://trunkrs.dev/) to buld and bundle the frontend.
+Cipherly uses [Trunk](https://trunkrs.dev/) to build and bundle the frontend.
 In the `frontend/` directory, run

 ```sh